nomad-coe/nomad/docs/schema/introduction.md

 There are various interface to provide or retrieve Archive data and Metainfo schemas.
 The following documentation sections will explain a few of them.

-## Old

-As you have already seen in the example, we must first define how data can look like (schema), before we can actually program with them.
-Since schema and data are often discussed in the same context, it is of utmost importance to clearly distingish between the two.
-For example, if we just say "system", it is unclear what we refer to.
-We could mean the idea of a system, i.e. all possible systems, a data structure that comprises a lattice, or atoms with their elements and positions in the lattice.
-Or we mean a specific system of a specific calculation, with a concrete set of atoms, and real numbers for lattice vectors and atom positions as concrete data.

-The NOMAD Metainfo is just a collection of definitions that describe what material science data might look like (a schema).
-The NOMAD Archive is all the data that we extract from all data provided to NOMAD.
-The data in the NOMAD Archive follows the definitions of the NOMAD metainfo.

-Similarely, we need to distingish between the NOMAD Metainfo as a collection of definitions and the Metainfo system that defines how to define a section or a quantity.
-In this sense, we have a three layout model where the Archive (data) is an instance of the Metainfo (schema) and the Metainfo is an instance of the Metainfo system (schema of the schema).